Kintyre/ksconf/docs/source/devel.rst

     ./make_docs

-If you’d like to build PDF, then you’ll need some extra tools.
+If you'd like to build PDF, then you'll need some extra tools.
 On Mac, you may also want to install the following (for building docs, etc.):

 ..  code-block:: sh